andreleon/react-native-scene-navigator/README.md

 ```

 ## TabNavigator
-Add a TabNavigator to manage your TabScenes.
+Add a `TabNavigator` to manage your TabScenes.
 TabNavigator will pass the navigator you provide it to the Scenes it manages.
 It can also be used independent of `Navigator`.

+`TabNavigator` internally uses [TabBarIOS](https://facebook.github.io/react-native/docs/tabbarios.html) for iOS and [ViewPagerAndroid](https://facebook.github.io/react-native/docs/viewpagerandroid.html) for android.
 ```
 import React, { Component } from 'react';
 import { TabNavigator, Scene } from 'react-native-scene-navigator';